-5.5.
-Non-ESA listed Alaska salmon
+5.5.1 Non-ESA listed Alaska salmon

-In addition to the harvest of ESA-listed Chinook salmon, the SEAK salmon fisheries analyzed in this EIS also harvest salmon that originate in Alaska, either wild salmon or those released from hatcheries, which are not ESA-listed.
+In addition to the harvest of ESA-listed Chinook salmon, the SEAK salmon fisheries analyzed in this EIS also harvest non-ESA listed salmon that originate in Alaska, either wild salmon or those released from hatcheries, which are not ESA-listed.
 The State of Alaska manages these salmon fisheries to meet established escapement goals consistent with the sustained yield principle, and to focus harvest on Alaska hatchery salmon.
 Since the Federal action analyzed in this EIS is NMFS's issuance of an ITS, along with providing Federal funding to the State for the implementation of the 2019 PST Agreement and delegating management of the troll and sport fisheries in the EEZ, this analysis focuses on the effects of the alternatives while also providing an overview of the State's management of salmon harvested in SEAK.

-5.5.1.
-Status of non-ESA listed Salmon Stocks Caught in SEAK Fisheries
+5.5.1.1.
+Status of non-ESA listed salmon stocks caught in SEAK fisheries

 The SEAK salmon fisheries are complex and target mixed stocks of five Pacific salmon species (Chinook, chum, coho, pink, and sockeye salmon), with many divergent users.
 It is difficult to achieve MSY for each salmon stock and species present in these mixed stock, mixed species fisheries because the composition, abundance, and productivity of salmon stocks and species varies substantially on an annual basis.
 In addition, the production of pink, chum, and coho salmon in SEAK is widely dispersed and largely driven by runs originating from over two thousand small to medium sized streams.
 One of the primary tools used by the State to conserve and maximize yield of Alaska salmon stocks is the escapement goal, where escapement is defined as the annual spawning stock.
-A description of the scientific methods and principles underlying State of Alaska escapement goal-based salmon management can be found in Munro, 2023 and in the State's Policy for the Management of Sustainable Salmon Fisheries (5 AAC 39.222)34 and the Policy for Statewide Salmon Escapement Goals (5 AAC 39.223)35.
+A description of the scientific methods and principles underlying State of Alaska escapement goal-based salmon management can be found in Munro, 2023 and in the State's Policy for the Management of Sustainable Salmon Fisheries (5 AAC 39.222).